badging/diversity-and-inclusion/README.md

 This is the repository that houses documentation related to the Diversity & Inclusion Badging Project

+The purpose of this repository is to serve as a "starting point" for the Diversity and Inclusion Badging Program

 ## Applying for Badges

 Applications are conducted via the simple pull request workflow as follows: